DongzeHE/scpca-docs/docs/download_files.md

 ## Spatial transcriptomics libraries

-If a sample includes a library processed using spatial transcriptomics, the spatial transcriptomics output files will be available as a separate download from single-cell/single-nuclei gene expression data and will only include spatial related files.
+If a sample includes a library processed using spatial transcriptomics, the spatial transcriptomics output files will be available as a separate download from the single-cell/single-nuclei gene expression data.

 For all spatial transcriptomics libraries, a `SCPCL000000_spatial` folder will be nested inside the corresponding sample folder in the download.
 Inside that folder will be the following folders and files: